sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 outside a certain range, depicting them with a dot in jamovi, people often use them as an informal method for detecting **outliers**: observations that are “suspiciously” distant from the rest of the data.
 Here’s an example.
-Suppose that I’d drawn the box plot for the AFL margins data and it came up looking like :numref:`fig-boxplot4`.
+Suppose that I’d drawn the box plot for the ``afl.margins`` variable and it came up looking like :numref:`fig-boxplot4`.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_boxplot4.*
-   :alt: Box plot with outliers
+   :alt: Box plot of the ``afl.margins`` variable with outliers
    :name: fig-boxplot4

-   Box plot showing two very suspicious outliers
+   Box plot of the ``afl.margins`` variable showing two very suspicious outliers

 .. ----------------------------------------------------------------------------